ricardobcl/Dotted-Version-Vectors/README.md

 ##### Reconcile

 But, why do we need or want this list?
 Sometimes we want to simplify values into a single value.
-For example, apply a conflict resolution algorithm.
-`reconcile` is a function that receives a DVVSet and another function.
+For example, applying a conflict resolution algorithm, like those deterministic reconciliations captured in Conflict Free Replicated Data Types (CRDTs). `reconcile` is a function that receives a DVVSet and another function.
 The latter receives a list of values and returns a new value (the *winner*). the result can be a completely new value (one that was not created directly by a client event in the server), we store it in the AL.
 It could be dangerous store it as a *Dot*, since subsequent synchronizations or comparisons with this clock could be unsafe (for example, two DVVSet could be causally equal, but have different values, thus one of them could be incorrectly thrown away).

 Here is an (Erlang) example using `reconcile`: